 Real estate agents should not answer such questions but guide potential buyers to do their own homework.
-This also gives me the impetus to provide even more information on my website about the areas I work in.
 I believe buyers should be able to make a decision on where to live based on their personal preferences.
-But we cannot force our preferences, or opinions, on buyers.
+But we cannot force our preferences or opinions on buyers.
 We could be accused of "steering," which means promoting areas based on ethnic or racial groups.
 This could result in punishment of paying hefty fines and even losing our real estate license.

-Besides that, we can truly only give our personal opinions on different areas that we know.
-Our MLS is large and there are towns I have never set foot in, even after being a licensed REALTOR® since 1983.
-After selling real estate for so long, I still don't know every little detail of every single town or area in the valley and could not give anything more than what I have knowledge of.
-Like many large areas like Greater Phoenix, most agents stay within a certain distance from where they live.
+Besides that, we can truly only give our personal opinions on different areas that we know, versus factual information.
+Our MLS is large, and there are towns I have never set foot in, even after being a licensed REALTOR® since 1983.
+After selling real estate for so long, I still don't know every little detail of every single town or area in the valley, and could not give anything more than what I have knowledge of.
+Like many large areas, like Greater Phoenix, most agents stay within a certain distance from where they live.

 In fact, because I've been an agent for so many years, I connected with agents all over the world.
-I really liked an agent located in Mesa and was surprised when she told me she doesn't work in Scottsdale, which is where I wanted to buy.
+I really liked an agent located in Mesa and was surprised when she told me she didn't work in Scottsdale when we purchased our first property, a 2nd home townhouse.
 After doing some studying and after living in Scottsdale, I realized that because Mesa is so large and Scottsdale goes far north and south, it could be a long drive for an agent in Mesa.

 Some agents will travel all over, but is that good for their buyers?
 Even though we don't even know every last detail of a specific school or HOA in our own area, a local agent will know more than an agent coming from an hour away.